Tom David Wilson teaches composition at the Royal Conservatoire of Scotland.

-Tom David Wilson was born in Manchester in 1957.
-In the 1970’s he was a student at the Birmingham Conservatoire where he studied composition with Andrew Downs.
-In the 1980’s he was a student at Goldsmiths College, London University where he spent five years studying composition with Melanie Dakin and Edward Gregson.
-For ten years he was Head of Woodwind and Tutor for Academic Music at Uppingham School in Rutland but since 1989 he has lived in Glasgow and Musselburgh where he teaches composition at the Royal Conservatoire of Scotland and St. Mary’s Music School in Edinburgh.
+Tom was born in Manchester in 1957.
+In the 1970s, he was a student at the Birmingham Conservatoire where he studied composition with Andrew Downs.
+In the 1980s, he was a student at Goldsmiths, University of London, where he spent five years studying composition with Melanie Dakin and Edward Gregson.
+For ten years, he was Head of Woodwind and Tutor for Academic Music at Uppingham School in Rutland.
+Since 1989, Tom has lived in Glasgow and Musselburgh where he teaches composition at the Royal Conservatoire of Scotland and St. Mary’s Music School in Edinburgh.

 In 2017, “Violin Concerto” was performed by the St. Andrews Chamber Orchestra with Feargus Hetherington as soloist and conducted by Bede Williams.

 “Six Studies for solo ‘cello on Objects in the Smith, Stirling”, performed by Duncan Strachen.

 “Passages”, a song cycle for Mezzo and ‘cello to texts by Clive Wright, performed by Elizabeth McCormack and Duncan Strachan in the Smith Museum, Stirling and at the Lime Tree An Ealdhain Gallery, Fort William.